hwaipy/InteractionFree/ZMQTest/IF.md

 |      Error       | string | Error message.
 When non emply, the Result value should be ignored |
 |     Warning      | string |                       Warning message                        |

 The serialization of invocation could be Messagepack or JSON for the current version.
-The Worker shoul guarantee that the Response have the same serialization method with the corresponding Request.
+It is the Worker's responsibility to guarantee that the Response have the same serialization method with the corresponding Request.